slizb/beautiful-jekyll/_posts/2017-11-30-saliency-maps.md

     <img src="https://slizb.github.io/img/posts/saliency_maps/bunny_chicks.png" width="800">
 </p>

 Excellent.
 The model classifies this image as 'hen' and it interestingly focuses most of its attention on just one of the hens.

+## Visual Context
 What if the image contained two related objects, where the presence of one supports the presence of the other?
-Like a can and a can opener, or a boy wearing a backpack, or a person playing an instrument:
+Like a can and a can opener, or a boy wearing a backpack, or a person playing an instrument?
+These are examples of visual context clues, and they make for some interesting thought experiments:

 <p align="center">
     <img src="https://slizb.github.io/img/posts/saliency_maps/can_opener.png" width="800">